Abelite-cod/studentPortal/README.md

 A RESTful API built with **Node.js**, **Express**, and **MongoDB** to manage student records—register, update, delete, fetch, and count students.

+**FEATURES**

+Register a new student

+Get all students

+Get a student by ID

+Update a student

+Delete a student

+Get total count of students

+Pagination support for listing students: ?page=1&limit=10

+Filtering by last name: ?lastName=Smith

+Combine pagination and filtering: /api/users/students/all?page=2&limit=5&lastName=Smith

 ---

 ## 🚀 Setup Instructions